ZhangYichi1994/hugo-academic/content/post/Documentary_FindingRedSpear/index.md

 ---
-title: Documentary about my own martial arts study broadcast on CCTV9.
+title: Documentary about my own martial arts learning broadcast on CCTV9.
 subtitle: To be Master for One Day,  Finding Red Spear (一日为师 - 寻枪)

 # Summary for listings and search engines